 Applicants can also fax the application form to the Department of Workforce Services at 801-526-9505.
 Petitioners who are looking to apply for Medicaid benefits in Utah can visit the Department of Workforce Services in person to obtain a copy of the application form, or they can submit the completed Medicaid application form there, too.
 An in-person visit can be beneficial to new applicants, as it offers them the opportunity to have any outstanding questions answered by trained professionals.
 Ultimately, it is up to the prospective applicant to determine the best way to apply for Medicaid that suits their needs.
 For more detailed information about applying for Medicaid, download our free guide today.

 Information Required on the Medicaid Application Form in Utah

 The Utah Medicaid application form has a purpose —to gather as much relevant personal information from a prospective applicant as possible in order to determine if they fit the Medicaid program’s eligibility criteria.
 Not everyone who chooses to apply for Medicaid in UT will be approved, and based on the information they contribute, a decision will be made.
 It is important for first-time applicants to know what the Medicaid application will require in order to be prepared when beginning the process.
 For instance, the applicant will need the Social Security Numbers for all household members seeking health care assistance.
 Not having this information when completing the application for Medicaid can delay the process.
 More information that a Medicaid form requires includes:

 - Personal information regarding the applicant: name, Social Security Number, date of birth, address, home phone number and citizenship/immigration status.

 - Personal information regarding household members: relationship to applicant, Social Security Number, birth date, citizenship and marital status.

 - Other health insurance coverage options available.

-You can download our comprehensive guide to learn more about the information required for a Medicaid application.
+You can download our free guide to learn more about the information required for a Medicaid application.

 Information Not Required on Utah Medicaid Applications